History made: Renewable energy surpassed fossil fuels for European electricity in 2020 - Local News 8

 Last year’s Covid-19 lockdown measures resulted in less demand for electricity across the globe.
 European demand decreased by 4% in 2020, according to the report, which said Covid trends had no effect on the growth of renewable energy sources.
 Since 2015, Europe’s electricity emissions recorded a historic decline, becoming 29% cleaner, the report noted.

 The milestone follows commitments from EU leaders last month to cut greenhouse gas emissions by 55% from 1990 levels by 2030.
 In the United States, renewable energy overtook coal consumption in recent years.
-Last May, renewable energy sources generated more power than coal for the first time since 1885.
+Last May, renewable energy sources were consumed more than coal for the first time since 1885.

 “Post-pandemic economic recovery must not slow down climate action,” said Patrick Graichen, director of Agora Energiewende, in a statement.
 “We therefore need strong climate policy — such as in the Green Deal — to ensure steady progress.”

-Note: Correction: A previous version of this article misstated the amount of renewable energy sources that were used compared to coal.